-Sylvia McNair reprises her February ACDA convention performance this Sunday on Music and the Spoken Word
+Sylvia McNair reprises her February ACDA convention performance this Sunday on Music & the Spoken Word

 McNair, with three decades of musical theater, opera, and oratorio, is well-known on stages around the world.
 A two-time Grammy Award winner, her career spans over 25 years including performances with almost every major opera company and symphony orchestra of note—as well as the Mormon Tabernacle Choir and Orchestra at Temple Square.